 Spark Plug Construction & Working:

 A spark plug is very important in a petrol engine when it comes to igniting the charge in the combustion chamber.
 As the name suggests, the spark plug creates a spark that burns the air-fuel mixture.
 It consists of a center electrode, a ground electrode, an insulator, and a shell/body.
-It provides the electrodes very high voltage of around 20,000 volts which produces a spark to burn the air-fuel mixture.
+Ignition coil provides the electrode with a very high voltage of around 20,000 volts which produces a spark to burn the air-fuel mixture.

 A typical spark plug consists of a steel-shell assembly which serves as a housing for the core-insulating assembly.
 It has the ground electrode fixed to its lower threaded portion.
 The upper part is hexagonal in shape; just like a nut.
 It acts as a surface for the wrench to screw and unscrew the plug from the cylinder head.
 The core assembly consists of an insulator that can withstand high voltages, pressures, and temperatures.
 The center electrode is fastened into the insulator.
 The upper end of the center electrode is connected to the spark-plug wire terminal while its lower end projects beyond the insulator and forms a gap with the ground electrode.
 A gasket between the insulator & shell prevents the combustion gases to escape under high pressures & temperatures.